Skip to main content

 make localmodconfig

-zcat /proc/config.gz > .config # If current kernel supports
+zcat /proc/config.gz > .config # If current kernel supports it

-make olddefconfig # Update config using defaults
+make olddefconfig # Update config with defaults

 Beginner Tip

-16.4 Manual Kernel Option Configuration
+16.4 Manual Kernel Configuration

 #